Snowmass 2021 whitepaper: Proton structure at the precision frontier: Theory

-Currently, N3LO PDFs are not available and computations of hadronic cross sections at N3LO are consequently performed using N2LO PDFs as inputs.
+Currently, N3LO PDFs are not available, and computations of hadronic cross sections at N3LO are consequently performed using N2LO PDFs as inputs.
 While this procedure is theoretically sound, it naturally leads to the question of the phenomenological impact of N3LO PDFs on such predictions.
-To quantify the answer to this question in terms of an uncertainty due to missing N3LO PDFs an ad-hoc procedure was introduced in Ref.~\cite{Anastasiou:2016cez}.
-The authors defined an uncertainty by the relative difference of computing an N2LO cross section once with N2LO and once with NLO PDFs and reducing the size of this uncertainty by half in order to account for a perturbative reduction of the impact of N3LO over N2LO corrections.
+To quantify the answer to this question in terms of an uncertainty due to missing N3LO PDFs, an ad-hoc procedure was introduced in Ref.~\cite{Anastasiou:2016cez}.
+The authors defined an uncertainty by the relative difference of computing an N2LO cross section once with N2LO and once with NLO PDFs, and reducing the size of this uncertainty by half in order to account for a perturbative reduction of the impact of N3LO over N2LO corrections.
 The definition is given in Section~II.B.1, Eq.~\eqref{eq:mismatch}.
-Albeit ad-hoc, $\delta(\text{PDF-TH})$ leads to a significant uncertainty on N3LO cross section predictions at to order of several percent in the case of key LHC observables~\cite{Anastasiou:2016cez,Duhr:2019kwi,Duhr:2021vwj} and is consequently of comparable size as the regular uncertainty associated with our current understanding of PDFs themselves.
-Moving forward a better procedure of estimating the uncertainty due to the mismatch of the perturbative order of PDFs and partonic cross section calculations is very desirable.
+Albeit ad-hoc, $\delta(\text{PDF-TH})$ results in a significant uncertainty (several percent) on N3LO cross section predictions for key LHC observables~\cite{Anastasiou:2016cez,Duhr:2019kwi,Duhr:2021vwj}.
+It is consequently of comparable size as the regular uncertainty associated with our current understanding of PDFs themselves.
+Moving toward a better procedure of estimating the uncertainty due to the mismatch of the perturbative order of PDFs and partonic cross section calculations is very desirable.